 The Mitchell Hamline Law Review is a student-edited journal.
-Founded in 1974, the Law Review publishes timely articles of regional, national and international interest for legal practitioners, scholars, and lawmakers.
+Founded in 1974, the Mitchell Hamline Law Review publishes timely articles of regional, national and international interest for legal practitioners, scholars, and lawmakers.
 Judges throughout the United States regularly cite the Law Review in their opinions.
 Academic journals, textbooks, and treatises frequently cite the Law Review as well.
 It can be found in nearly all U.S. law school libraries and online.

-- Lawyers as Business Leaders: The Unique SKills, Knowledge, and Perspective of a Legal EducationPosted February 28
+- Lawyers as Business Leaders: The Unique Skills, Knowledge, and Perspective of a Legal EducationPosted February 28

-- Mitchell Hamline Law Review Volume 43 Editorial Board AnnouncementPosted March 8
+- Mitchell Hamline Law Review Volume 44 Editorial Board AnnouncementPosted February 21